mattp94/vector-matrix-dsl/README.md

 # vector-matrix-dsl

 *vector-matrix-dsl* is a student project to interpret matrix and array operations (+, - and *).
-It it has been developed in Clojure as part of a school project at ISEP.
+It has been developed in Clojure as part of a school project at ISEP.

 - \+ to add each element (i,j) together
 - \- to substract each element (i,j) together